iterative/dvc.org/content/docs/command-reference/remote/modify.md

 > to add them with the `--local` option, so they're written to a Git-ignored
 > config file.

-OSS remotes can also be configured via environment variables.
-The available ones
+Note that OSS remotes can also be configured via environment variables (instead of `dvc remote modify`).
+These are tried if none of the params above are set.
-are:
+The available ones are shown below:

 ```dvc
 $ export OSS_ACCESS_KEY_ID='mykey'